apache/apisix-ingress-controller/docs/en/latest/deployments/aws.md

 ### Enable SSL

 SSL is disabled by default.
-You can enable it by adding the flag `--set gateway.tls.enabled=true`.
+You can enable it by adding the flag `--set apisix.ssl.enabled=true`.

 ### Change default keys